Guide to Inquests

 During an inquest, the coroner conducts a thorough investigation to determine the facts surrounding a death, selecting witnesses, including medical professionals, police officers and anyone else with relevant information, to provide evidence.

-Interested persons, including family members and legal representatives, can ask questions during the inquest if the coroner permits, allowing for a comprehensive examination of the circumstances and ensuring all relevant details are considered.
+Interested persons, including family members and their legal representatives, can ask questions during the inquest, allowing for a comprehensive examination of the circumstances and ensuring all relevant details are considered.

-If key witnesses are unavailable or the coroner is dissatisfied with the information provided, the inquest may be postponed to a later date; this adjournment can also occur if an ongoing police investigation is taking place into a possible crime.
+If key witnesses are unavailable or the coroner is dissatisfied with the information provided, the inquest may be postponed to a later date.
+An adjournment may also be necessary if there is an ongoing police investigation into the death.

-The purpose of an inquest is to establish the facts of the case, not to assign blame, whilst providing transparency and helping to identify any lessons that can be learned to prevent future deaths of a similar nature.
+The purpose of an inquest is to establish the facts of the case, whilst providing transparency and helping to identify any lessons that can be learned to prevent future deaths of a similar nature.

 What are the key stages of an inquest?

-1. Consultation with an inquest lawyer: A specialised lawyer can guide you through the inquest process step by step.
+- Consultation with an inquest lawyer: A specialised lawyer can guide you through the inquest process step by step.
 We recommend booking an initial consultation promptly.
-During this appointment, an inquest lawyer will discuss funding options, understand the circumstances leading to your loved one’s death, address any concerns you have, and identify the coroner and any other interested parties involved.
+During this appointment, an inquest lawyer will discuss funding options, consider the circumstances leading to the death, address any concerns you have, and identify the coroner and any other interested parties involved.

-2. Contacting the coroner and any interested persons: Your instructed lawyer will contact the relevant Coroner’s Court, informing them of their instruction and requesting copies of any relevant documents and witness statements gathered through their own investigation.
-Your solicitor will also ask the coroner to inform them of any relevant dates of future hearings and contact the other interested persons so they are aware of legal involvement.
+- Contacting the coroner and any interested persons: Your instructed lawyer will contact the relevant Coroner’s Court, inform them of their instruction and request copies of any relevant documents and witness statements obtained by the coroner.
+Your solicitor will also ask the coroner to inform them of any relevant hearing dates and contact the other interested persons so they are aware you are legally represented.

-3. Preparation of a witness statement and pen portrait: The appointed solicitor will then assist you in preparing a witness statement for the inquest, dealing with the deceased’s background and any knowledge you have about the circumstances leading up to the death.
+- Preparation of a witness statement and pen portrait: If you are a family member, your solicitor will assist you in preparing a witness statement for the inquest, dealing with the deceased’s background and any knowledge you have about the circumstances leading up to the death.
 They will also include any documents you may have in your possession that you deem relevant to the death, including notes, letters and emails, as well as a pen portrait—a one-to-two page document detailing who the deceased was, their personality, any happy memories you have and what they meant to you—for the attention of the court.

-4. Preparation for pre-inquest review hearing: Once the coroner has received all relevant documents and statements, they might list a pre-inquest review hearing to determine numerous matters, including what the inquest will examine, what further documents the legal representative might need, which witnesses will provide evidence, whether an expert and jury is required and when the inquest may be listed.
+- Preparation for Pre-Inquest Review Hearings: Once the coroner has received all relevant documents and statements, they might list the case for what is known as a Pre-Inquest Review Hearing.
+The purpose of the hearing is to case manage the case which may include (i) deciding the scope of the inquest what areas the inquest will examine, (ii) whether any further documents are outstanding or required, (iii) which witnesses will provide evidence, (iv) whether an expert and jury is required, (v) whether Article 2 is engaged and (vi) when the inquest may be listed.

-5. Pre-inquest review hearing: Pre-inquest interview hearings take place in a Coroner’s Court.
-Here, any interested persons will be required to attend with their own legal representative.
+- Pre-inquest review hearing: these hearings take place at the Coroner’s Court.
+Interested persons will be required to attend in person or via their legal representative.
 The hearing is essentially a case management hearing to ensure the investigation has reached the stage whereby the final inquest can take place.

-7. The inquest: The inquest will typically take place in the Coroner’s Court, its length of time varying depending on issues explored, whether a jury is present and the number of witnesses listed to provide evidence.
-The court will hear evidence from the various witnesses, after which the legal representatives will make submissions suggesting what conclusions can be recorded on the Record of Inquest.
+- The inquest: The inquest will typically take place in the Coroner’s Court.
+The court will hear evidence from the various witnesses, after which the legal representatives will make submissions and invite the coroner to consider the type of conclusion that should be recorded on the Record of Inquest.

-Although an inquest’s verdict is not a deciding factor in civil issues, its evidence can strongly influence any civil claim’s outcome.
-All evidence should be recorded, and the interested parties can request a transcript of the evidence from the coroner in the form of a tape, disc or the original transcript (though there may be a charge to obtain a copy).
+All evidence should be recorded, and the interested parties can request a transcript of the evidence in the form of a tape, disc or the original transcript (though there may be a charge to obtain a copy).

-Once the coroner or jury reaches a verdict, the coroner will issue the final death certificate so that relatives can officially register the death.
+Once the coroner or jury reaches a conclusion the coroner will issue the final death certificate so that relatives can officially register the death.

 Can inquests help to prevent future deaths?

-When an inquest concludes, the coroner has the authority to write a report if the evidence indicates that further avoidable deaths might occur under similar circumstances.
-In this report, known as a Preventing Future Deaths report, the coroner can suggest preventative measures that should be implemented to reduce future risks; this action is typical in workplace deaths.
+When an inquest concludes, the coroner has the option to write a report if the evidence indicates that further avoidable deaths might occur under similar circumstances.
+In this report, known as a Preventing Future Deaths report, the coroner can suggest preventative measures that should be implemented to reduce future risks.

-The coroner will send the report to the relevant person or authority who can take the necessary actions outlined in the document.
+The coroner will send the report to the Chief Coroner, who usually publishes it on the judiciary website.
+It will also be sent to the relevant person and/or authority, who then has 56 days to respond to it.
+The aim is for them to take the necessary actions outlined in the report.
 By identifying potential hazards and recommending improvements, inquests, therefore, play a crucial role in enhancing safety and preventing future tragedies.

 Need some professional advice?